pdinklag/oocmd/README.md

+> :warning: This library is no longer maintained.
+Please use [pdinklag/cmdline](https://github.com/pdinklag/cmdline), which also has a proper license.

 # oocmd &ndash; Object-Oriented Command Line Parser for C++

 This library provides an object-oriented command line parser for the entry point of your C++20 application.